mihavatr/robot-docker/README.md

 ### Robotframework in Docker
-Containerized Robot Framework with SSH and Selenium libraries
+Containerized Robot Framework with SSH, Selenium and SNMP libraries

 ---
 Building image: